sfxcode/sapphire-javafx/docs/src/main/paradox/tutorial/setup.md

 ## Sources

-The sources for this tutorial are in the [Github Tutorial Directory](https://github.com/sfxcode/sapphire-core/tree/master/demos/tutorial) of sapphire-core in the appdemo package.
+The sources for this tutorial are in the [Github Tutorial Directory](https://github.com/sfxcode/sapphire-javafx/tree/master/demos/tutorial) of sapphire-core in the appdemo package.

 ## Setup

-Easy Project Setup by using the sapphire-core giter8 template.
+Easy Project Setup by using the sapphire-javafx giter8 template.
 See giter8 Documentation for g8 setup.

 [Giter8 template](http://www.foundweekends.org/giter8/) for [sapphire-core](https://sfxcode.github.io/sapphire-core).